 Bialek detailed Monday to reporters an alleged unwanted sexual advance by Cain shortly after she was laid off by the association’s education foundation in 1997.
 She said Cain reached up her dress and shoved her head toward his crotch.

 Cain told her, “You want a job, right?” but stopped his advances when she protested, Bialek said.

-In an earlier interview with ABC News, Cain responded “yes” when asked whether Bialek was lying when she said at a news conference Monday that Cain made an unwanted sexual advance in 1997.
+In a Tuesday interview with ABC News, Cain responded “yes” when asked whether Bialek was lying about the alleged incident.

 Saying he remembered neither Bialek nor the alleged incident, the 65-year-old Republican added, “I have absolutely not acted inappropriately with this woman or anyone else in my entire life.”

 A Chicago radio host, Amy Jacobson, said Wednesday she saw Cain and Bialek talking together last month at a tea party event.
 The account by Jacobson, of AM 560 WIND radio, matched Bialek’s description of the encounter, raising questions about Cain’s insistence that he had no memory of meeting or knowing Bialek.

 Regarding Kraushaar, Cain said the only complaint he could recall involved a comment he made that she was about the same height as his wife, as he held his hand up to his chin.